XinaBoxLimited/CI/MakeCode.md

-# Continuous Integration on MakeCode
+# Continuous Integration - MakeCode
-This report is a consolitated view of all XinaBox MakeCode extension (pxt libs) and their status:
+This is a consolitated view of all XinaBox MakeCode Extensions (PXT Libraries:

 xChip | maker | micro:bit
 --- | :---: | :---: